 The appropriate length of an engagement depends on two main factors: What type of wedding you’re planning and how long you want to be engaged.

 For a more traditional wedding with all the fixings, a traditional engagement is around 12-18 months.
-This gives you ample time to choose a venue, shop for your dress, select vendors you love and design and plan all the details.
+This gives you ample time to choose a venue, shop for your dress, select vendors you love, and design and plan all the details.
 It sounds like a lot, but with popular venues being fully booked up to two years in advance, and at least six months for a wedding gown to be made and delivered, having that extra time can be a huge help.
-If you’re decisive and have a great team in place, you can comfortably plan a wedding with all of the bells and whistles in 7-9 months, but be aware that you may need to work fast!
+If you’re decisive and have a great team in place, you can comfortably plan a wedding with all of the bells and whistles in seven to nine months, but be aware that you may need to work fast!

 If you’re planning something less traditional, whether it’s an elopement, a smaller wedding or an event that speaks to your personalities and forgoes some of the frills, you can definitely cut your planning time down.
 You may need to buy a dress off-the-rack or shop sample sales if you have your heart set on a classic wedding dress, but if you are able to find and secure the vendors you’re hoping for, a few months is plenty of time.
 Two or three months will also allow you to invite your guests while leaving them with time to arrange for travel and hotels so they can join you.